microsoft/AzureClusterlessHPC.jl/docs/installation.md

 using AzureClusterlessHPC
 ```

 If you were able to load the package without any warnings or erros, you should be good to go.
-If you type `AzureClusterlessHPC.__credentials__`, you should see your credentials.

-Once you have complete all steps successfully you can check out [this notebook]() to learn the basic of how to use `AzureClusterlessHPC`.
+Check out the `Quickstart` section in the documentation for a simple example of how to use `AzureClusterlessHPC` or browse through the [example notebooks](https://github.com/microsoft/AzureClusterlessHPC.jl/tree/main/examples).